 20 fun facts

 - In a Perkins in Rapid City, South Dakota, the waitress picked up our accent and asked us, "Are you from foreign lands?
-Welcome to America!"
-She genuinely seemed surprised to find a different accent, so we didn't find it offensive at all.
-Although that same day, South Dakota's governor tweeted this, and it was an interesting contrast.
+Welcome to America 🇺🇸" She genuinely seemed surprised to find a different accent, so we didn't find it offensive.

 - Driving through Kansas, Missouri, Indiana and Ohio is an intense exercise of self-reflection.
 There is literally nothing to look at, so you end up looking within.

-- The amount of random and warm hellos we got on the streets was inversely proportional to the size of the city.
-People were the friendliest in Saint George, Utah, and Livingston, Montana.
+- The amount of random warm “good morning” we got on the streets was inversely proportional to the size of the city.
+Very refreshing coming from SF.

 - The I95 in South Florida has the most chaotic traffic in the whole country.